m-hassanqureshi/banking-management-system/README.md

     ```

 2. **Install dependencies:**
     Ensure you have all required packages installed.
-You can install CustomTkinter using pip:
     ```sh
-    pip install customtkinter
+    pip install requirements.txt
     ```

 ## Usage